 Rotork Controls designs and builds pneumatic and hydraulic valve control systems for the oil and gas industries.
 RIT’s Department of Manufacturing and Mechanical Engineering Technology provides training to Rotork’s field service employees and offers three levels of training in hydraulics and pneumatics.

 Carestream Health designs and produces healthcare imaging systems for hospitals, clinics, and outpatient facilities.
 Wireless protocols are now required to be integrated into Carestream products, and Carestream must be in compliance with international wireless standards as well as U.S. wireless standards.
-Carestream has initiated a wireless testing research project in collaboration with Department of Electrical, Computer and Telecommunications Technology faculty and a selected ECTET student.
+Carestream has initiated a wireless testing research project in collaboration with Department of Electrical and Computer Engineering Technology faculty and a selected students.

 JMA Wireless is a fast growing manufacturer of connectors and antennas for the wireless industry.
 JMA Wireless produces products for major carriers and service companies.
 The company maintains a complete precision machining department in their Syracuse production facility.
 They wanted to increase the productivity and quality of their machine operators output and contacted CET to develop and deliver a training program in fundamental machining that combined classroom learning with hands on application in the machining department.

-The American Institute for Manufacturing Integrated Photonics (AIM Photonics) complements the planning, construction, and implementation of the Rochester, N.Y., testing assembly and packaging (TAP) hub by coordinating process development with equipment installation and qualification.
+The American Institute for Manufacturing Integrated Photonics (AIM Photonics) complements the planning, construction, and implementation of the Rochester, NY.
+They perform testing assembly and packaging (TAP) hub by coordinating process development with equipment installation and qualification.
 Earlier related work focused on the planning, construction, and implementation of the Rochester hub by coordinating process development with equipment installation and qualification.

 Many faculty in the Department of Civil Engineering Technology, Environmental Management and Safety are actively engaged in research related to sustainable civil infrastructure and environmental, health and safety systems.
 Faculty also work at embedding organizational and societal value in corporate environmental management systems and investigating methods for incorporating social responsibility as a measure of organizational excellence.
 Several faculty also engage in pedagogical research related to development, implementation, and evaluation of innovative teaching methods and tools for active learning, project-based learning, and field laboratory settings.